matt-gardner/util/README.md

 # Change log

+## Version 1.2.4:

+- Added simple methods for reading and writing binary files to FileUtil.

 ## Version 1.2.3:

 - Use trove for immutable dictionaries, trying to further decrease memory usage and increase speed.